pteyer/environment/README.md

 Clone the repository: `git clone https://github.com/pteyer/environment.git`.

-Run `./install.sh` to install all.
+Run `./install-linux.sh` to install on Linux or `./install-mac.sh` to install on Mac OS.